-Astigmatism is one of the least understood concepts in all of eye care.
-Partly because it can be difficult to put into words (and even more difficult to explain in writing) and it takes time to it explain well.
+Astigmatism is one of the most common, yet least understood conditions for patients.
+This is partly because it can be difficult to put into words (even more difficult to explain in writing) and it takes time to it explain well.
 For that reason, optometrists will often brush it off or just use a not-so-helpful analogy like: “Your eye is shaped like a football”… which probably raises more questions than it answers.

-I will do my best to explain astigmatism.
+I will do my best to explain it below.